best-practice-and-impact/ons-spark/ons-spark/spark-overview/spark-session-guidance.md

 stop your session- even if you don't need them.
 See the [reserving](#reserving) section of the calculations below for more details.

 **Shuffle Service**
-`.config("spark.shuffle.service.enabled", "true")`
+`.config("spark.shuffle.service.enabled", "false")`
 This property helps with processes like switching executors off safely using dynamic allocation by making use of shuffle files.
+The default value of this property is false.

 **Hive Support**
 `.enableHiveSupport()`